portfoliooptimizationbook/.github/profile/README.md

-# Welcome to the developer version of the companion webpage
+# Welcome to the developer webpage

-The [companion webpage](https://portfoliooptimizationbook.com) for the [Portfolio Optimization Book](https://bookdown.org/palomar/portfoliooptimizationbook) contains slides, code examples (R and Python), exercises, and data.

-This is the [developer GitHub webpage](https://github.com/portfoliooptimizationbook), where you can contribute with code examples and additional slides.
+This is the [developer GitHub webpage](https://github.com/portfoliooptimizationbook) for the [Portfolio Optimization Book](https://bookdown.org/palomar/portfoliooptimizationbook), where you can contribute with code examples, slides, and additional material.
+See also the [official homepage](https://portfoliooptimizationbook.com).